 - Take your blood thinners, medicines to improve blood flow, and medicines to reduce your blood cholesterol levels as prescribed by your physician.

-- Take good care of your feet, wear comfortable shoes that fit well, and check your feet often for any cuts and sores.
+- Take diligent care of your feet, wear comfortable shoes that fit well, and check your feet often for any cuts and sores.

 - Keep all follow-up appointments with your health care provider.
 THIS IS VERY IMPORTANT.